Jarvis-Consulting-Group/jarvis_data_eng-vikrantsharmaJAR/sql/README.md

 ```

 ###### Question 3
-We made a mistake when entering the data for the second tennis court.
+Let`s assume that We made a mistake when entering the data for the second tennis court.
 The initial outlay was 10000 rather than 8000: you need to alter the data to fix the error.

 ```sql
 UPDATE cd.facilities